bartventer/docstore-gen/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 > [!IMPORTANT]
 > Please use a title starting with the name of the affected package, or "all", followed by a colon, followed by a short summary of the feature.
-Example: `internal/fields: add. caching mechanism to generator`.
+Example: `internal/fields: add caching mechanism to generator`.

 ### Is your feature request related to a problem?
 Please describe.
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]